3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-In this step, we are going to do the plotting and flagging all at once.
-To obtain the correct parameters for the flagging, it is advisable to copy and paste the plotms commands (with the correct parameters) into your CASA prompt and then input these parameters in the 3C277.1_cal_outline.py code for future reference.
+In this step, we will perform both plotting and flagging simultaneously.
+To obtain the correct parameters for the flagging, it is advisable to copy and paste the plotms commands (with the appropriate parameters) into your CASA prompt and then enter these parameters into the 3C277.1_cal_outline.py code for future reference.

 Let's continue.
-The edges of the bandpass for each spw are low sensitivity and must be flagged.
-This is the same for all sources, polarizations and antennas but different spectral windows may be different.
-Just look at the brightest source, 0319+415.
+The edges of the bandpass for each spw exhibit low sensitivity and must be flagged.
+This applies to all sources, polarisations, and antennas, although different spectral windows may vary.
+Just observe the brightest source, 0319+415.

 plotms(vis='***',